Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Tampa Bay and its opponents have gone over the current 51.5-point total in five of eight games (62.5%) this season.

-- Washington's games have gone over 51.5 points in four of eight chances this season.
+- Washington has combined with its opponents to score more than 51.5 points in four of eight games this season.

 - The combined points per game average of the two teams, 52, is 0.5 points more than Sunday's over/under.

-- These two squads combine to allow 51.3 points per game, 0.2 fewer than this contest's over/under.
+- The 51.3 combined points per game that these two squads have allowed this season are 0.2 fewer than the 51.5 total in this contest.

-- The Buccaneers and their opponents score an average of 50.6 points per game, 0.9 fewer than Sunday's total.
+- Buccaneers games have an average total of 50.6 points this season, 0.9 fewer than Sunday's over/under.

 - The 46.4 PPG average total in Football Team games this season is 5.1 points fewer than this game's over/under.